Why Have A Code of Conduct?

-It's either the ethics and guidelines passed down from their parents, or something bludgeoned into them by a religious sect, or a set of government restrictions, or something they came up with on their own.
+It’s either the ethics and guidelines passed down from their parents, something bludgeoned into them by a religious sect, a set of government restrictions, or something they came up with on their own.
 Even the rejection of other codes is in itself a de facto code for living.

 Additionally, those “Axioms” (not a correct use of the term, I now realize) are clearly the product of a hurt and defensive person.
 They’re isolationist in nature and unhelpful when living in a crowded society.

 For that matter, it’s easy to think of situations in which various axioms would contradict one another, with no overriding rule to decide which is superior.

 Without realizing it, my code for life had shifted again.
 I was 40 years old when I set about to write my new code.
 This time, the goal was to cover every situation with overriding tenets.
 Additionally, I wanted it to be a code that anyone could adopt and so become a better member of society.

 It was tempting to begin by copying existing sets of rules, and then just tweak them for my purpose.
 But that soon revealed many flaws.

 For example, take the “Ten Commandments” of the Christian faith.
 The first four aren’t codes for living at all, and in real life have caused more confusion and consternation than they’re worth.
 The last six could be covered by two words: “Be nice”.
 (And I later realized that there weren’t only ten commandments, but rather hundreds, written on the stone tablets.)